-The CPSC had earlier announced the recall of more than one million “SlingRider” and “Wendy Bellissimo” baby slings made by Infantino over concern that babies could suffocate in the slings’ soft fabric.
+Baby products have for years presented potential hazards in items such as cribs, bassinets, high chairs, strollers and baby slings.
+The CPSC in the past announced the recall of more than one million “SlingRider” and “Wendy Bellissimo” baby slings made by Infantino over concern that babies could suffocate in the slings’ soft fabric.
 Three infant deaths were reported.

-A recent national study found that nearly 10,000 infants and toddlers annually – or 26 each day -- suffer injuries in crib and playpen accidents.
-A number of injuries involved drop-side cribs with side rails that move up and down.
+A national study found that nearly 10,000 infants and toddlers annually – or 26 each day -- suffer injuries in products in which babies sleep, such as cribs and playpens.
+A number of injuries have involved drop-side cribs with side rails that move up and down.
 The rails can become partially detached, creating a gap between the mattress and rail where infants can get stuck and suffocate.
 Millions of drop-side cribs have been recalled as a result.
 (See story)

 Simplicity and Graco products have been problematic in the past.
 Simplicity in June 2007 recalled 40,000 Nursery in a Box cribs, and in December 2005 it recalled 104,000 Aspen 3-in-1 cribs bearing the Graco logo.
 (Simplicity made products for Graco until a licensing agreement expired Dec.
 31, 2005 .)

-Hundreds of injuries occurred involving infant swings, high chairs, strollers and other products sold by Graco from 1991 through 2002, according to the federal Consumer Product Safety Commission.
+Hundreds of injuries occurred involving infant swings, high chairs, strollers and other products sold by Graco from 1991 through 2002, according to the CPSC.

 Six deaths were reported resulting from Graco Infant Swings, which the CPSC said had restraint and tray lock failures that resulted in babies falling to the ground or becoming trapped in the seat’s leg openings.
 Injuries ranged from contusions and fractures to strangulation.

-Call us at 800-243-1100 if your child suffered a severe injury or death as a result of a defective children's product.
+Call us at 800-243-1100 if your child suffered a severe injury or death as a result of using a Fisher-Price Sleeper.